SwagapottamusRex/ga-project-02/README.md

 ## Approach Taken

 The first stage of this project was planning and dividing up the tasks using Excalidraw (wireframe).
 I was in charge of several key files inside the components folder, namely the; Navbar.js, SearchByName.js, CocktailsCard.js, and the Random.js as well as some of the styling.
 Teamwork and communication was very fluid and clear.
-We used VS Code live share to work on the same project without needing to merge code using 'git'.
+Reason being, we were on a live zoom call from 9-5 every day which allowed us to plan in advance and help each other out in case we were stuck on some part of our tasks.
+Our ability to commnunicate is what helped us reach our goals the most.
+Using Node Package Manager (NPM) we spun up the front end and hooked it up to the back end using Axios requests.

 Some code I am particularly proud of was building the search bar which required handling what the user searched for and filtering the API request for all the cocktails (showcased below).